How to license Microsoft Windows Embedded

 Runtime Key (PID)

-An alpha-numeric string, located on the COA or on a flyer that comes with the COAs, designated to each Microsoft product that provides a unique identification number.
-Runtime Keys are used to prove authenticy and flash an Image across a line of embedded systems.
+An alpha-numeric string, located on the COA or specifically requested from Microsoft, designated to each Microsoft product that provides a unique identification number.
+Runtime Keys are used to prove authenticity and flash an Image across a line of embedded systems.

 - Customer manufactures and distributes embedded systems with a Certificate of Authenticity and End User License Agreement as specified in the CLA.